 - 1. Project must be located within the DIA boundary.
 For this program, a project will be considered within the DIA boundary if, as of the effective date of this program, any portion of the tax parcel on which the building or buildings to be restored or renovated are located, is within the boundary of DIA. - 2.
 Must conform to the goals and objectives of the BID and CRA Plan. - 3.
 Applicant and/or its General Contractor, working in conjunction with the project Architect as applicable, must demonstrate significant, relevant experience and performance on projects of similar type and scale. - 4.
-Total Development Costs ("TDC") is defined as: - a. costs for the acquisition of eligible buildings and associated land, and; - b. the negotiated construction costs with a qualified General Contractor; and - c. additional soft costs typically eligible for capitalization in development activity of this type. - d.
+Total Development Costs ("TDC") is defined as: - a.
+For properties under contract or owned less than one year, the lesser of the current appraised value or the costs for the acquisition of eligible buildings and associated land, less any associated debt, and; - b. the negotiated construction costs with a qualified General Contractor; and - c. additional soft costs typically eligible for capitalization in development activity of this type. - d.
 Developer Fee is to be excluded from both Sources and Uses. - e.
-The market value of property owned, and any related debt, may be included in TDC for purposes of these calculations. - 5.
+The current market value of property owned for more than one year, and any related debt, may be included in TDC for purposes of these calculations.
+Appraisals must be dated within one year of the application. - 5.
 The following limits apply to Total Development Costs unless otherwise stated (Existing property owners are also considered the Developer for these purposes): - a.
 Developer equity plus third-party debt plus outside tax credit or other subsidies of not less than: - i.
 50% if Developer Equity (less Developer Fee) is > 15% of TDC; or - ii.
-60% if Developer Equity (less Developer Fee) is \leq 15% of TDC. - b.
+60% if Developer Equity (less Developer Fee) is $\leq$ 15% of TDC. - b.
 Developer Equity (less Developer Fee) shall be not less than 10% of TDC. - c.
 COJ total capitalization from all sources not to exceed: - i.
 50% if Developer Equity (less Developer Fee) is > 15% of TDC; or - ii.
 40% if Developer Equity (less Developer Fee) is ≤ 15% of TDC; or - iii.
 25% if the property being improved does not have, nor is applying for, local landmark status (i.e. No HPRR Forgivable Loan component in the request). - d.
 HPRR Forgivable Loan not to exceed 30% of TDC, as applicable. - e.
 CCR Forgivable Loan not to exceed: - i.
 25% of TDC if the property does not have historic landmark status; or - ii.
 30% of TDC if the property has historical landmark status - f.
 DPRP Deferred Principal Loan not to exceed 20% of TDC, as applicable. - g.
-DPRP Deferred Principal Loan shall be not less than 20% of the aggregate gap funding requirement for any project where Developer Equity is less than 25% of TDC. - h.
-Funding for the project from all other DIA programs may not exceed 10% TDC, subject to further limitations found in the guidelines for each such program.
+DPRP Deferred Principal Loan shall be not less than 20% of the aggregate gap funding requirement for any project where Developer Equity is less than 25% of TDC.